 The coronary sinus is the major coronary vein.
 It returns the majority of the left ventricular blood flow to the right atrium.

 The coronary sinus courses along the posterior wall of the left atrium into the left atrioventricular groove.
 It normally drains into the right atrium.
 T...

 The coronary veins return deoxygenated blood from the myocardium back to the right atrium.
 Most venous blood returns via the coronary sinus.
-Coronary venous anatomy is highly variable, but is generally comprised of 3 groups of veins:
+Coronary venous anatomy is highly variable, but is generally comprised of three groups:

 cardiac veins which drain into the coronary sinus: